Wodann/c-codegen-rs/book/02_data_types/05_arrays*.md

 For standard C code, the number of elements in an array must be positive.

-As a GNU extension, the number of elements can be as small as zero.
-Zero-length arrays are useful as the last element of a structure which is really a header for a variable-length object:

-struct line
-{
-  int length;
-  char contents[0];
-};

-{
-  struct line *this_line = (struct line *)
-    malloc (sizeof (struct line) + this_length);
-  this_line -> length = this_length;
-}

-Another GNU extension allows you to declare an array size using variables, rather than only constants.
-For example, here is a function definition that declares an array using its parameter as the number of elements:

-int
-my_function (int number)
-{
-  int my_array[number];
-  …;
-}

 ## 2.5.2 Initializing Arrays

 You can initialize the elements in an array when you declare it by listing the initializing values, separated by commas, in a set of braces.
 Here is an example: